 To make this school year’s program as successful, the Alumni Association needs additional alumni mentors.
 To be a mentor you do not have to live or work close to the law school or even in New Jersey.
-Many of the mentor/mentee relationships have thrived through e-mail exchanges and telephone calls.
-You do, however, have to commit to the mentoring relationship, meaning that you will establish and maintain contact with your mentee(s) during the year and will try, if possible, to attend some of the mentoring events outlined below.
+Even before the pandemic, many of the mentorship relationships have worked well remotely, so that Zoom is a perfectly fine tool to utilize for your meetings.
+You do, however, have to commit to the mentoring relationship, meaning that you will establish and maintain contact with your mentee(s) during the year and will try, if possible, to attend the Mentoring orientation and perhaps some of the Career Development programs.

 Please note the following planned events.
 Mentors will be advised of specific dates as soon as possible.

-1. After alumni mentors are matched with student mentees, the 2019-2020 mentoring program will kick off with an informal dinner and social at the law school or another location in Newark.
-This event is tentatively scheduled for Thursday, October 24 at 6:30 p.m., which will be confirmed when you receive your assignment.
+1. After alumni mentors are matched with student mentees, the 2021-22 mentoring program will kick off with a hybrid reception at the law school, which can be attended in person or via Zoom..
+This event is scheduled for November 17th at 6:00PM, which will be confirmed when you receive your assignment.
 This informal event will provide an opportunity for mentors and mentees to meet personally in a supportive environment.
 Many of our previous participants commented that our kick-off social gathering helped them establish their relationships on a firm footing.